alishinfosec/AlishProject1/README.md

-# 📘 Full Guide: Deploying a Static Website with Nginx on AWS (10 Pages)
+# 📘 Full Guide: Deploying a Static Website with Nginx on AWS

 ## 📝 Overview